mgismissing/Zink/README.md

 # Zink
-Zink is a programming language that simplifies Python scripting with many tweaks and additions.
+Zink is a programming language that simplifies scripting with many tweaks and additions.

-## Why Zink and not Python?
+## Why Zink and not other languages?
-One of the problems developers face when writing in Python is that it can sometimes be very complex to write simple expressions, like for example iterating through a list while also getting the current item's position in that list, which uses the `enumerate` function.
+One of the problems developers face when writing in other languages is that it can sometimes be very complex to write simple expressions, like for example iterating through a list while also getting the current item's position in that list in Python, which uses the `enumerate` function.

 Zink simplifies these kinds of operations by letting the developer write shorter code and still converting it to the correct functions.